Introduction: Decoding the 6-x-6 Rule for Intuitive Navigation

 Implementing the 6-x-6 rule is a process of prioritization, simplification, and user testing.
 Here is a logical flow for applying it to a website project.

 Step 2: Enforce the Six-Item Limit.
 Look at the groups from your card sort.
 You will likely have more than six.
 This is the first, and hardest, constraint.
 You must merge, prioritize, or archive.
 Which groups are most critical to your primary user goals and business objectives?
 Can two closely related groups be combined under a single, clear umbrella term?
-For example, "Our Story," "Leadership," and "Careers" might merge under "About Us."
+Take this: "Our Story," "Leadership," and "Careers" might merge under "About Us."
 Items that are important but not primary can often be moved to the footer navigation, a utility menu (login, search), or a contextual sidebar.
 The goal is a primary menu that covers 80% of user journeys with six clear, distinct buckets.

 Step 3: Craft Concise, Predictive Labels.
 For each of your six (or fewer) top-level items, define the label.
 Use the language from your card sort.
 Aim for single words or very short phrases.
 "Customer Support" is better than "How Can We Help You Today?"
 "Pricing" is better than "Explore Our Investment Plans."
 Test labels for recognition, not recall.
 The user should recognize the correct path immediately without having to think.
 Avoid insider terminology.
 If a label requires explanation, it's too complex.